Mahbaneh/ESPA/README.md

 # Running:
 # ESPA_TC: ESPA trained using tissue-type contrast augmentation
+**Applying GMM to images:**
-**Extracting GMM of images for calculating distributions of tissue-type parameter differences:**
+In this step, we apply GMM to images to extract their distributions of tissue types.

 Input: ESPA_TC/ExtractingGMMs/Datset/FinalFiles/Input_images
        ESPA_TC/ExtractingGMMs/Datset/FinalFiles/Image_List.xlsx